About Construction Training Fund

 For employers, CTF offers grants for offsetting the cost of hiring an apprentice.
 This initiative provides employers with the confidence to invest in the construction workforce future.

 We work with organisations of all sizes, as well as industry peak bodies, state and local government, schools, teachers, students, parents and individuals in the community to encourage a fulfilling and rewarding career in the building industry.
+Additionally, we strive to encourage working environments that promote mental health and inclusivity.

 How Construction Training Fund works